Mae Questel: Betty Boop

-Voice of Olive Oyl
+Olive Oyl

 Beginning in 1933, Questel provided the voice for Olive Oyl in the Max Fleischer Popeye cartoons.
 She made her debut with "I Eats Me Spinach" and essentially became the permanent voice until her hiatus to start a family in 1938.
 She reportedly based Olive's nasal vocal quality and expression, "Oh, dear!", on character actress ZaSu Pitts.

-When Hanna-Barbera began making the All New Popeye cartoons for television in 1978, Questel auditioned for the role of Olive Oyl, but lost out to Marilyn Schreffler.

-Voice of Betty Boop

-Starting in 1938, Margie Hines, who was the original voice of Betty Boop, replaced Mae Questel when production made the transition from New York to the Miami Studio, Florida.
 Questel returned as the voice of Olive Oyl in 1944 after the studio reorganized as Famous Studios, Paramount Pictures and had returned to New York, a role in which she would remain until 1962.
 She also filled in for Jack Mercer as the voice of Popeye for a small number of cartoons, made when Mercer was temporarily drawn into war service, alongside Floyd Buckley and Harry Foster Welch.

+When Hanna-Barbera began making the All New Popeye cartoons for television in 1978, Questel auditioned for the role of Olive Oyl, but lost out to Marilyn Schreffler.

 Other voices

 In addition to her signature voices of Olive Oyl and Betty Boop, Questel also provided the voice of Little Audrey.
+In 1935, Mae Questel played the voice of the Woman in the Shoe in the Max Fleischer cartoon, The Kids in the Shoe.

 In 1958, she voiced Wendy the Good Little Witch in the theatrical Casper cartoon short Which is Witch.
 In the 1950s, she was the voice for the title character of the pioneering interactive Saturday-morning cartoon series Winky Dink and You.
 She provided the voice of Casper, the Friendly Ghost in Golden Records' Casper the Friendly Ghost and Little Audrey Says in 1962.

 In The Flintstones series, she voiced characters from the spin-offs The Pebbles and Bamm-Bamm Show, The Flintstone Comedy Hour, and the Flintstone Frolics.
 She voiced Wiggy Rockstone after the original voice actress, Gay Autterson, left the role in 1982.

-She continued to provide the voices of Betty Boop and Olive Oyl in commercials, television specials, and elsewhere for the rest of her life.
-In 1988, she reprised her role as Betty Boop in the film Who Framed Roger Rabbit.

-In 1935, Mae Questel played the voice of the Woman in the Shoe in the Max Fleischer cartoon, The Kids in the Shoe.